 - Is the provider a government-funded clinic, or hospital program?

 - Is there a dual diagnosis or other condition involved?

 - What is the level of luxury provided?

 Does Insurance Pay for Drug Rehab?

 We’ve come a long way in our understanding of what addiction is, and there is still more to learn.
 We used to treat addiction as a bad habit or moral failing.
-However, we’ve come to understand that addiction is a disease that affects the brain and that it can be treated with medical and psychological treatment approaches.
+However, addiction is a disease that affects the brain, and it can be treated with medical and psychological treatment approaches.